DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/optimizing-performance.md

-# React Controls - Optimizing Performance
+# React Components - Optimizing Performance

 Internally, Reactive Components use React [guidelines](https://reactjs.org/docs/optimizing-performance.html) for optimizing performance.
 However, a customer component configuration is just as important an internal configuration for performance optimization.
 You can avoid big performance problems if you follow some easy rules.